roninoss/create-expo-stack/contributing.md

 ## What can I contribute to?

-Before delving deeper on the collaborarion worflow, let's talk about what kind of contributions can be made.
+Before delving deeper on the collaboration workflow, let's talk about what kind of contributions can be made.
 Make sure to refer to this [architectural diagram](https://link.excalidraw.com/l/398AFcdY0wd/1GY4R99h31c) to understand how the CLI, installers and template scaffolding works in `create-expo-stack`.

 There are three main things you can usually contribute to: